Blessing of Dependence: Identifiability and Geometry of Discrete Models with Multiple Binary Latent Variables: Introduction

 To be concrete, \textit{strict identifiability} means model parameters are identifiable everywhere in some parameter space $\mathcal T$.
-A slightly weaker notion, \textit{generic identifiability} formalized and popularized by \cite{allman2009}, allows for a subset $\mathcal N\subseteq\mathcal T$ where non-identifiability may occur, requiring $\mathcal N$ to have Lebesgue measure zero in $\mathcal T$; such $\mathcal N$s are basically zero sets of polynomials of model parameters \citep{allman2009}.
-In some cases, these measure-zero subsets may be trivial, such as simply corresponding to the boundary of the parameter space.
-In some other cases, however, these subsets may be embedded in the interior of the parameter space, or even carries rather nontrivial geometry and interesting statistical interpretation (as is the case in this work under the minimal conditions for generic identifiability).
+A slightly weaker notion, \textit{generic identifiability} proposed by \cite{allman2009}, {is defined as the situation where identifiability occurs except for a subset $\mathcal N$ of the parameter space, with $\mathcal N$ being the zero-set of nonzero polynomials in the model parameters.
+In parametric settings with a finite number of parameters, a zero-set of polynomials $\mathcal N$ is either the whole parameter space, or a lower-dimensional subset of it and thus occupying Lebesgue measure zero in the parameter space.} In some cases, these measure-zero subsets may be trivial, such as simply being the boundary of the parameter space.
+In some other cases, however, these subsets may be embedded in the interior of the parameter space, or even carries rather nontrivial geometry and interesting statistical interpretation (as is the case in this work under minimal conditions for generic identifiability).
 A precise characterization of the measure-zero subset where identifiability breaks down is essential to performing correct statistical analysis and hypothesis testing \citep{drton2009lrt}.
-But it is often hard to obtain a complete understanding of such sets or to derive sharp conditions for identifiability in complicated latent variable models.
-These issues become even more challenging when graphical structures are present in latent variable models.
+But it is often hard to obtain a complete understanding of such sets or to derive sharp conditions for identifiability in complicated latent variable models. {These issues become more challenging when there exist sparse graphs in a latent variable model, which would induce many additional constraints on the model parameters.}